What to See and Do in London

 8 – Fortnum & Mason

-Founded in 1707, this deluxe purveyor of fancy foodstuffs is still grocer to the Queen.
+Founded in 1707, this deluxe purveyor of fancy foodstuffs is still a grocer to the Queen.
 “Mr. Fortnum” and “Mr. Mason” still present a footman’s show on the outside clock every hour.
 You can enjoy an elegant tea in St. James Restaurant, 181 Piccadilly. tel.
 020/7734-8040.

 After tea, continue walking east into: